_edited.jpg)

 Old Ideas

 The original four-story concept involved a group of "protectors of the light" that were inspired by the Dresden Files where a council essentially policed magic and prevented evil things from taking over.
-Yet, they were just as ruthless and, in my opinion, horrible as the evil they were standing against.
-In the story I was going to tell, they are attacked by four factions of "evil" beings that steal these four magical objects that they want to use against their enemies.
-It was an original concept that I didn't want to go with, so what do I do?
+Yet, they were just as ruthless and in the view of many, just as bad as the evil they stood against.
+In the original draft involving the four stories in one, this faction of protectors is attacked by equally powerful factions of "evil" beings that steal four powerful magical objects that they want to use against their enemies.
+Then it becomes a battle among the "evil" forces vying for control and the survivors of the forces of "good".

-I remember being at my day job, hammering out the details in my mind one morning.
+Inspiration struck the author when he was at his day job, hammering out the details one morning while working.
 Four stories, four elements.
-I loved it.
-No more of this good versus evil, it now being these four ancient tribes.
-Each of the elements being unique and I defined how each of them functioned.
-It was during the writing of the novel that I developed more refined details behind each one.
+Perfect.
+No more generic good versus evil, it was now four ancient tribes.
+Each of the elements being unique and helped define how each of them functioned.
+It was during the writing of the novel that more refined details behind each one was developed.

-I only kept two of the original concepts.
-Aethel and Emma's opening scenes being practically word for word the same as the original draft.
-Same with Quinn and Scythe, until they resolved the issue with the murdered woman.
-Even the first meeting with the three sisters remained the same.
-Beyond that, all new material.
+Only two of the original concepts were kept.
+Aethel and Emma's opening scenes being practically word for word the same as the first draft.
+Quinn and Scythe was similar until the issue with the murdered woman was resolved.
+Greater development of the teenage girl was added and a new scene between Quinn and the spirit of the victim was inserted.
+The first meeting with the three sisters with Aethel seeking information remained the same.
+The rest was new material.

-I liked the idea that developed from the original concept involving the son of a hunter and a collector.
-Add in influences from Penelope from the Criminal Minds series as a computer tech expert that is mostly a voice on the phone, I came up with Henry and Esper.
+The author liked the original concept of the son of a hunter and a collector.
+Add in influences from Penelope from the Criminal Minds series as a computer tech expert that is mostly a voice on the phone led to Henry and Esper.

 Origin Story: